armanfm/oracle-terra-dourada/hard/bonus-V.md

 This approach does not replace blockchains or zero-knowledge systems.
 It addresses a deeper layer: **how computation itself becomes a verifiable fact**.

+## Final Clarification: What This Project Does — and Does Not Do

+This project does not aim to reduce computation, eliminate execution cost, or replace blockchain consensus mechanisms.

+All computation still occurs in full.

+The contribution of this work is different:

+**It makes computation auditable rather than trusted.**

+Execution is performed off-chain without assuming executor honesty.
+Verification is achieved through replay and external observation, not by inline validation or self-reported proofs.

+As a result:
+- Computation is not removed.
+- Trust is not shifted to the executor.
+- Blockchain logic remains focused on arbitration and state commitment.

+This design intentionally favors auditability over real-time validation.